CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise3.md

 In this task, you use the Azure Cloud shell to retrieve the information necessary to connect to your legacysql2008 VM from DMS.

-1. In the Azure portal `https://portal.azure.com`, select the Azure Cloud Shell icon from the top menu.
+1. On the JUMPBOX VM, In the Azure portal select the Azure Cloud Shell icon from the top menu.

    ![The Azure Cloud Shell icon is highlighted in the Azure portal's top menu.](media/1.142.png "Azure Cloud Shell")